paulirotta/async_cargo_mcp/README.md

 ## Acknowledgments

-- [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) for the protocol specification.
+- [Model Context Protocol (MCP)](https://github.com/modelcontextprotocol) for the protocol specification
-- [rmcp](https://github.com/modelcontextprotocol/rmcp) for the Rust MCP implementation.
+- [rmcp](https://github.com/modelcontextprotocol/rmcp) for the Rust MCP implementation
-- The Rust community for its excellent async ecosystem.
+- The Rust community for its excellent async ecosystem

 ## Features